ElegantEngineeringTech/laravel-invoices/README.md

 ];
 ```

-## PDF Invoice
+## The `PdfInvoice` Class

-This package provides a powerfull standalone `PdfInvoice` class, it can:
+This package provides a powerful, standalone `PdfInvoice` class.
+Its main functionalities include the ability to:

--   Display your invoice in a PDF
+-   Display your invoice as a PDF document.
--   Display your invoice in a view
+-   Render your invoice within a Blade view.

-The `PdfInvoice` is also integrated into the Invoice Eloquent Model so you can easily display a Invoice model into a PDF.
+The `PdfInvoice` class is also integrated with the `Invoice` Eloquent Model, allowing you to easily convert an `Invoice` model instance into its PDF representation.

-You can even use this package exclusively for the `PdfInvoice` class if that suits your needs.
+You can even use this package exclusively for the `PdfInvoice` class if you don't require database storage for your invoices.

-### Full exemple
+### Full Example

 ```php
 use \Elegantly\Invoices\Pdf\PdfInvoice;